 USA: European Rugby Champions Cup live stream

 NBC Sports has the exclusive rights to air European Rugby Champions Cup games in the USA.
 The network will stream all the action live on Peacock TV and subscription costs just $4.99 a month (with commercials) or $9.99 a month (commercial-free).
-New users get a 7-day free trial.
 Cancel anytime.

 Outside the US this week?
-Simply use a use a VPN to access all your favourite local streaming services from anywhere in the world.
+Simply use a use a VPN to access all your favourite local streaming services from wherever you are in the world.

 Want to stream European Champions Cup rugby live in the USA?
 Try Peacock Premium for (ad-supported) coverage of the rugger and a host of other top-quality sports.
 At under five bucks a month, it's a steal.

 Peacock TV gets you full coverage of the European Rugby Champions Cup, plus selected Premier League soccer games, Champions League games, Premiership Rugby, blockbuster movies and TV boxsets such as The Office.
 It's one heck of a deal.

 Foxtel's streaming-only platform, Kayo Sports, is the best way to get a European Rugby Champions Cup live stream in Oz.
 The respected streaming service offers over 50 sports live and on-demand, including Heineken Cup and Six Nations rugby.

 The Basic package costs $25 a month while Premium, which works across multiple screens, costs $35 a month.
 Both come with a a free 14-day trial.
 There's no lock-in contract, so you can cancel at any time.

 Kayo Sports Free 14-day trial – Champions Cup rugby

 Kayo Sports lets you live stream and catch up on over 50 sports including European Champions Cup rugby.
 Choose a free 14-day trial of Basic ($25 a month) or Premium ($35 a month) and cancel any time – there's no lock-in contract.